Last updated on May 19, 2022

 Reporting an MTGA player is fairly easy, thankfully.
 Once you’ve made sure that you’re not reporting your opponent for luck, being annoying, or spamming emotes, follow these steps to submit a ticket for player conduct:

-- Make your way over to the MTG Arena support website and then click “Submit a Request” at the top right of the page
+2. Then click “Submit a Request” at the top right of the page.

-- Select “Report Conduct” from the What would you like to contact us about? drop-down menu
+3. Select “Report Conduct” from the What would you like to contact us about? drop-down menu.

-- Fill out each field that appears on the page (make sure to select “Player/Person” from Type of Report and “MTG Arena” from Where did this occur?)
+3. Fill out each field that appears on the page.
+Make sure to select “Player/Person” from Type of Report and “MTG Arena” from Where did this occur?

-- Don’t forget to include a log file (check out our explanation here to find out how to get that), a description of what happened, and any relevant attachments and then click “Submit” at the bottom of the page
+4. Don’t forget to include a log file (check out our explanation here to find out how to get that), a description of what happened, and any relevant attachments and then click “Submit” at the bottom of the page.

 What to Expect After Submitting Your Ticket